 UVU students may study privately with faculty who are highly qualified teachers and performers.
 Lesson options are as follows:

 Private lesson assignments are arranged by performance area coordinators in consultation with area faculty.
-Students with a teacher preference should communicate that preference to the area coordinator.
+Students with a teacher preference should indicate that preference on the lesson sign-up form.
 The coordinator and faculty member will determine if the assignment is appropriate and beneficial to the student.
+Students will receive an email notification of their teacher assignment by the end of the first week of classes.
+Lessons begin the second week of classes.

 Performance Area Coordinators: